-Not all landscapes need to be bright and cheery—we gardeners, in fact, crave more complexity, even a note of gravitas, in our gardens.
+Not all landscapes need to be bright and cheery.
+In fact, we gardeners crave more complexity, even a note of gravitas, in our gardens.
 Deep, richly colored foliage brings drama to a garden like nothing else, and few flowers have the stop-and-look-at-me impact that black flowers do.
 Adding a few moody hues to your plant palette is often a slick design move, but there are a few tricks to doing it well.

 As in any landscape design, a successful planting is never about just one plant; it is in the combining of many plants that artistry is achieved.
 Don’t be swayed by the faux drama you see in parking-lot plantings, where concentric stripes of dark-leaved plants butt against long stripes of bright-blooming annuals—this is an easy cheat.
 It’s far better to mix and mingle black plants throughout your beds and borders.
 If you take a stagger-and-scatter approach to planting and adopt the design guidelines that follow, you’ll have a garden that is bold but subtle, elegant yet playful, and altogether more enticing.